The MAVERICK Research Group

 • Erel Shtossel (MSc) is working on novel state representations to enable reinforcement learning in swarms.

-• Elie Nedjar (MSc) is working on new directions for neural networks.
+• Elie Nedjar (MSc) is working on using learn how the individual locust makes its decisions.
 Co-advised by Dr. Uri Shaham.